 - 1. Be an aide to the President; - 2.
-Prepare and manage the annual budget for communications activities; - 3.
-Chair the communication committee; - 4.
-Reach out to new higher education members; - 5.
-Work with other Industry User Groups; - 6.
-Work with sub-groups within higher education, other advisory boards or higher education special interest groups; and - 7.
+Prepare and manage the annual budget for membership and communication activities; - 3.
+Review & approve annual communication and marketing plan; - 4.
+Focus on new member outreach and growth; - 5.
+Member engagement and feedback; - 6.
+Work with other Industry User Groups; - 7.
+Work with sub-groups within higher education, other advisory boards or higher education special interest groups; and - 8.
 Mentor members of the Board of Directors working in Engagement Services.